-You do not have to give Barclaycard a travel notification, though doing so before leaving for a trip will help prevent your purchases from seeming fraudulent to Barclays.
-Travel notifications for Barclays credit cards can be set online or by phone at 1-866-928-8598.
+No, you do not have to give Barclaycard a travel notification, though doing so before leaving for a trip will help prevent your purchases from seeming fraudulent to Barclays.
+Travel notifications for Barclays credit cards can be set online, through the mobile app, or over the phone at (866) 928-8598.

 How to Set a Barclaycard Travel Notification

-To set a Barclaycard travel alert by phone, call 1-866-928-8598, enter your card number and ask to speak to a representative.
+Over the phone: To set a Barclaycard travel alert by phone, call (866) 928-8598, enter your card number, and ask to speak to a representative.

 If you have a trip coming up, it’s best to tell you credit card issuers you’ll be traveling, and Barclaycard is no exception.
 This is done to avoid problems, and with Barclaycard you can set a travel alert online, or by phone.
 Credit card issuers often block a card if they think there’s suspicious activity on it, and that’s why it’s recommended you let them know before each trip.

 You don’t need to let your credit card company know you’re traveling, but it’s always a good idea.
-To protect you from fraud, credit card issuers look for charges that seem to be out of the ordinary, or “suspicious activity.”
+To protect you from fraud, credit card issuers look for charges that seem to be out of the ordinary, or “suspicious activity”.
 So, if they suddenly start seeing charges pop up on your card in a different state or country, they may decline the charge, assuming it’s fraudulent.
-In order to keep your credit card from being declined while you’re traveling abroad, you should submit a travel notice to your issuer.… read full answer
+In order to keep your credit card from being...

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.